gdevaney/WallAI/README.md

 ### Home Depot Model
 The Home Depot model is proprietary, so I was unable to understand what is used under the hood.
-However, I used this to compete with our model through human interpretation on three metrics defined above and quantitave evaluation using Mean Intersection over Union.
+However, I used this to compete with mymodel through human interpretation on three metrics defined above and quantitave evaluation using Mean Intersection over Union.

 # Experiments/Results
 Using the 3 qualitative metrics outlined above on one particular instance shown below, Zhou's model perfoms best in segmentation, and OpenCV performs best at edge detection and coloration.